Historical Places in the Bay of Islands, Hokianga and Beyond

 On the stunning shores of the Bay of Islands, Rangihoua Heritage Park is the site of New Zealand’s first planned European settlement.
 Here, Europeans and Maori lived side-by-side through an agreement with Chief Ruatara and Reverend Samuel Marsden.
 Walkways in the Rangihoua Heritage Park, taking 1-hour return, lead to lookouts over pa sites and lead down to the old mission settlement where the Marsden Cross memorial marks the place where the first Christmas service in New Zealand was held in 1814.

-Location: Oihi Road, off Rangihoua Road, 30km north of Kerikeri.
+Location: Oihi Road, off Rangihoua Road, 30km (19 miles) north of Kerikeri.

 9. Te Waimate Mission